DiagnosticNetwork/api/source/includes/_partners.md

 ### Email Notifications

-If you link or unlink an _existing_ DN member to you (via the Partner Customer `POST`, `PUT`, or `DELETE` endpoints), we will notify them of the change to their account status via email.
+If you link or unlink an _existing_ DN member to you (via the Partner Customer `POST`, `PATCH`, or `DELETE` endpoints), we will notify them of the change to their account status via email.
 Aside from that, we will _not_ send any communication to Partner Customers that have no prior relationship with DN, unless you create a Partner Customer with the `CreateUser` and `NotifyUser` parameters set to `true`, in which case we will send the user an email to allow them to set their new account password and agree to our terms of service.

 You can tell whether or not a user has been sent a notification email due to your API call by referring to the `UserNotified` property in the responses.